maulusck/calamares-settings-netinst/README.md

 ##### After install issues:
 - `/etc/skel/.bashrc` from `parrot-core` magically disappears, and subsequently does not get copied in user's home
+- charmap issue (not UTF8) ? happens on upstream, here it works

 ##### Modules explanation:
 - `shellprocess-bootstrap`: Generating system with debootstrap.
 This step is to create a system with mimimized package list